p4-team/ctf/2016-09-24-dctf/revcrypt400/README.md

 to `charCode` or `length` - some JavaScript function names - which seemed good, so we reversed the whole ciphertext.
 We found a couple of such ciphertext-plaintext pairs and noticed that the lower nibbles of the character never changes - for example, `q` (ASCII 0x71) from `chqBcodE` was changed to `a` (ASCII 0x61).
-We wrote an interactive brute forcer <link here>, which allowed us to recover a couple dozens of plaintext bytes:
+We wrote an [interactive brute forcer](interactive.py), which allowed us to recover a couple dozens of plaintext bytes:
 ```
 `ufa,(hvensdio.(y{fq"p:];8)<7 <6 <8%<8'<9$<9 <7!<7$<8 <7)<8(<7&<8!<7%<6%<6&<8&<8"<7R={fq"p1][